Skip to content

 • Shark tooth hotspot: The sandbars around Crab Bank are part of Charleston’s fossil-rich coastline, where prehistoric shark teeth are often uncovered by sharp-eyed tourists.

-• Fun with respect to nature: The island is a protected bird sanctuary, so visitors who book our Charleston Crab Bank eco tours are allowed only from October to March.
-In these seasons, our feathered residents can nest in peace as you enjoy the tour.
+• Fun with respect to nature: The island is a protected bird sanctuary, so visitors who book our Charleston Crab Bank eco tours/trips are allowed only from October to March.
+In these seasons, our feathered residents can nest in peace as you enjoy your experience.

 • Historic sandbars: As visitors cruise, our guests will see the very tidal zones and sandbars that have been yielding fossils for generations.

-• Hands-on adventure: Our dedicated Shark Tooth Tour takes you to prime fossil locations in Charleston Harbor with an expert captain.
-Book this tour and get the chance to bring home your own prehistoric keepsake!
+• Hands-on adventure: Our dedicated Shark Tooth Trip takes you to prime fossil locations in Charleston Harbor with an expert captain.
+Book this trip and get the chance to bring home your own prehistoric keepsake!

 Why You’ll Remember This Experience

-• A tour for a true explorer: Hunting for shark teeth and wandering sandbars feels like a real adventure!
+• A trip for a true explorer: Hunting for shark teeth and wandering sandbars feels like a real adventure!

 • Wildlife around every corner: How often do you get to see dolphins and pelicans this close while hunting for shark teeth and exploring a hidden island?
 Absolutely amazing experience!
 (By the way, we have special dolphin tours.